MicrosoftDocs/powerbi-docs/articles/powerbi-developer-embedding-content.md

 When you are ready to move to production, you will need to do the following.

+### Power BI users

+If you are embedding for Power BI users, you only need to let people know how to get to your application.

+### Non-Power BI users

+If you are embedding for non-Power BI users, you will want to do the following.

+* While you can use your organizations production tenant, it is recommended to create a new embedded analytics environment for production.
+For more information, see Step 1 above.

-- If you are using a separate tenant for development, then you will need to make sure your app workspaces, along with dashboards and reports, are available in your production environment.
+* If you are using a separate tenant for development, then you will need to make sure your app workspaces, along with dashboards and reports, are available in your production environment.
 You will also need to make sure that you created the application in Azure AD for your production tenant and assigned the proper app permissions as indicated in Step 1.

-- Purchase a capacity that fits your needs.
+* Purchase a capacity that fits your needs.
 You can use the [Power BI Premium calculator](https://powerbi.microsoft.com/calculator/) to help understand what you may need.
+When you are ready to purchase, you can do so within the [Office 365 admin center](https://portal.office.com/adminportal/home#/catalog).

-- Edit the App workspace and assign it to a Premium capacity under advanced.
+* Edit the App workspace and assign it to a Premium capacity under advanced.

     ![](media\powerbi-developer-migrate-from-powerbi-embedded\powerbi-embedded-premium-capacity.png)

-- Deploy your updated application to production and begin embedding reports from the Power BI service.
+* Deploy your updated application to production and begin embedding reports from the Power BI service.

 ## Next steps